Frequently Asked Questions

 If, as a result of court action, there is a “for-cause” judgment, the landlord should provide HCVP with a copy so the tenant can be held responsible.

-If it is a new contract, you will be paid on the next scheduled check run after we have received all three copies of the signed contracts.
+If it is a new contract, you will be paid on the next scheduled payment date after HCVP has received three copies of the signed contracts, the executed lease and occupancy permit, when applicable.
 HCVP will not pay subsidy before the contract terms have been agreed upon.
 If the owner permits the tenant to move into the unit, the tenant will be responsible for the full amount of the rent and HCVP will not pay the back amount retroactively.

-If the unit was in abatement and recently passed inspection, you will be paid on the next scheduled check run, usually within 10 days.
-Check runs are on the 1st and 15th of each month.
+If the unit was in abatement and recently passed inspection, you will be paid on the next scheduled payment date.
+Payment dates are generally on the 3rd and 16th of each month.
 There is no retroactive payment for the time a unit was in abatement.

-Payment cannot be made prior to the unit having passed the inspection.
+Payment cannot be made prior to the unit having passed inspection.
 After the passed inspection, HCVP will make a rent offer to the landlord, and if the landlord accepts, contracts are prepared for signature.
-Payment on the signed contract will be mailed after the next scheduled check run, usually within 10 business days.
+Payment on the signed contract will be made at the next scheduled payment date.

 Participants are responsible for all rent once the contract is cancelled.

-didn’t receive a check this month.
+I did not receive a payment this month.
 Why not?

-There could be several reasons why you did not receive a check this month.
+There could be several reasons why you did not receive a payment this month.
 If the unit is in abatement (two failed inspections) payments are stopped until repairs are made, and the unit passes an inspection.
-If this is a new contract, the signed contracts may have been returned too late to make the check run.
-You will be paid on the next check run, in approximately 10 days.
+If this is a new contract, the signed contracts may have been returned too late to be included in a payment run.
+You will be paid on the next payment date.
 If your tenant has had a recent re-exam, his/her income may have increased to a level where he/she is no longer eligible for HCVP assistance.
 If this is the case, you will receive a letter from the HCVP office regarding the changes.

-If you owed us money from a previous tenant, and this is your first HCVP contract since that time, we have deducted the money owed from your new tenant’s contract.
-If the unit was in abatement, we may be taking back subsidy paid during the abatement period.
+If you owed HCVP money from a previous tenant, and this is your first HCVP contract since that time, HCVP has deducted the money owed from your new tenant’s contract.
+If the unit was in abatement, HCVP may be taking back subsidy paid during the abatement period.

-my HAP check be direct deposited to my account?
+Can my HAP payment be direct deposited to my account?

 Participants must first meet these requirements: